Mohammed-MSFT/Microsoft-Teams-Samples/samples/meetings-context-app/csharp/README.md

 - You can expand/reduce the JSON for the context object and can also copy a particular object slice.

 - You can send one of these two commands: **Meeting Context** or **Participant Context**
-- It will send you the output of `TeamsInfo.GetMeetingInfoAsync` and `TeamsInfo.GetMeetingParticipantAsync`
+- It will send you the output of `TeamsInfo.GetMeetingInfoAsync` and `TeamsInfo.GetMeetingParticipantAsync`.

 ## Further reading